chapter09/blog/_posts/2016-10-28-raspberry-pi-3--bose-mini-soundlink--airplay.md

 ### 2. Install AirPlay (shairport-sync) on Pi 3

-We deploy a open source AirPlay service ([shairport-sync](https://github.com/mikebrady/shairport-sync))on Pi 3.
+We deploy an open source AirPlay service ([shairport-sync](https://github.com/mikebrady/shairport-sync)) on Pi 3.

 The while installation is very easy, please refer to its documents on GitHub.